What happens if my food fails inspection?

 - standards or testing requirements change and the holding order is no longer appropriate, or

-- information is provided to the Secretary of the Australian Government Department of Agriculture evidencing that the food complies with the Food Standards Code.
+- information is provided to the Secretary of the Australian Government Department of Agriculture and Water Resources that demonstrates that the food complies with the Food Standards Code.

 Once the holding order is revoked the referral rate for the food subject to the holding order is returned to the surveillance rate of inspection.